Dr. Kenneth Frontman

 What is Group Psychotherapy?

-Group therapy usually focuses on issues surrounding interpersonal development and interpersonal patterns.
-However, in tandem with interpersonal domains, manners of dealing with intimacy, effective ways of reducing anxiety, tension, and depression, and in exploring emotional experience are introduced and practiced.
-A psychotherapy group differs from a support group or self-help group, in that in addition to providing support for one another, a psychotherapy group facilitates ways to cope with problems in the present and evokes authentic change and growth.
-In group psychotherapy, you discover ways in which you are not alone, share universal human experiences, and notice how your concerns/patterns are not as unique as originally thought.
-Group psychotherapy allows us to learn with and from other people, discover ways to understand our thoughts/behaviors and those of others, and test the validity of our beliefs and practices, learn how members react to us and one another in group.
+A psychotherapy group differs from a support group or self-help group, in that in addition to providing support, a psychotherapy group facilitates new/different ways to cope with life problems in-the-present, evoking authentic change and growth.
+In group psychotherapy, we discover in our travails, we are not alone; we share universal human experiences, and notice how your concerns/patterns are not as unique as originally believed.
+Group psychotherapy allows us to learn with and from other people, discover ways to better understand our thoughts/behaviors and those of others, and test the validity of our beliefs and practices.
+We learn how others react to us and one another in group.
 Perhaps most importantly, group members learn to work together on shared problems.
-By doing so, members in the group transform their interpersonal patterns, directly starting in group.
+By doing so, members of the group transform their interpersonal patterns, directly starting in group.

 In group, the group psychotherapist encourages members to share information only at the degree one wants to at the moment and guides/paces group members to approach their areas of concerns as well as factors that serve as barriers for success.